online edition

 Lena Wang ’27 Campus Correspondent

 On and off campus, and even all the way in Hartford, Hopkins students have been serving the community this past fall.
-Maroon Key, Hopkins’ largest student-run community service board, ran their annual Clothing Drive from September 30 to October 30, partnering with St. Luke’s Episcopal Church to replenish their clothing
+Maroon Key, Hopkins’ largest student-run community service board, ran their annual Clothing Drive from September 30th to October 30th, partnering with St. Luke’s Episcopal Church to replenish their clothing closet.
+Outside of campus, Hopkins has extended its outreach in the Greater New Haven area and beyond.

 Read More